EHMD28/kingdom-kards/README.md

 ```
 Starting Kingdom Kards...

-1. Host a Game
+1. Host a game
-2. Start a Game
+2. Start a game

 Choose an option:
 ```